Grilled Roast Beef. Do you want moist, tender, melt in your mouth, drool worthy roast beef? Then I have the recipe for you!

 Time to Grill

-• Roast the meat until it reaches an internal temperature of 115°F (for medium rare).
-Depending on the weight, shape, thickness of the roast, the actual grill temperature and how often the grill lid is opened, this could take between 1.5 hours to 2.5 hours.
+- Roast the meat until it reaches an internal temperature of 115°F (for medium-rare), turning the roast a few times throughout the cooking process to ensure even cooking.
+Depending on the roast's weight, shape, and thickness, the grill temperature, and how often the grill lid is opened, this could take between 1.5 and 2.5 hours.

 Sear the Roast